 As a teenager, before I started studying to become an accountant, I was a children's party entertainer - and I continued doing this for about 25 years.
-When I look back I realise that I quickly learned 2 lessons that now, many years later, inform my thinking and advice to accountants.
-Specialisation I was
+When I look back I realise that I quickly learned 3 key lessons that now, many years later, still inform my thinking and thus my

 What does ‘closing the sale’ mean in the context of accountancy services?
 None of us like to think that we are in ‘sales’, so perish the thought that we might ever come across as a pushy sales person.
 In our world I suggest that 'closing the sale' means advancing the sales process to secure absolute